Below you can find an introduction to the best Phuket Dive Sites all within easy travelling distance from Chalong Pier

 On Phuket itself:

 Dive sites on Phuket Island itself consists of beach dives, with most popular being at Kata Beach.
 Easy access makes this a popular local dive site as one can easily do 1 or 2 dives in a half day.
 Ao Sane is another popular Phuket dive site, deeper than Kata Beach and with a larger variety of marine life.
 Ao Sane is particularly popular for Night Dives due to the logistics.
 Another popular beach, Ya Nui Beach, is also great for Phuket scuba divers and snorkelers.
 Our PADI IDC Open Water Teaching presentations often take place here.
 We have some nice house reefs on our local Phuket dive sites.

 Phuket Scuba Diving Day Trips & Tours daily schedule:

 There are many resorts along the beaches on the West coast of Phuket.
 These stretch from Nai Harn Beach in the South all the way to Nai Yang Beach in the very North of the island.
-Most Phuket Day Trips include a Round Trip Hotel Transfer your hotel or Guest House to Chalong Pier.
+Most Phuket Day Trips and Tours include a Round Trip Hotel Transfer your hotel or Guest House to Chalong Pier.
 In fact this is where all the Phuket Scuba Diving Trips leave from and return to no matter which Phuket dive sites you dive.
 Transfers are usually inclusive however some hotels and resorts have a surcharge due to their location.

 Hotel transfer pick up times vary due to location.
 Because of this pick up times in the morning vary from 07:00 - 08:00 am.
 Regular traveling times from resorts such as Kala, Patong, Karon and Kata are probably no more than 15-25 minutes for arrival at Chalong Pier.

 Dive Trip travel times vary and are depend upon the wind and speed of the Day Trip Boat you are on: